-In General.-When a designated filer is filing Form 706-QDT for more than one trust, he or she uses Schedule A to summarize the amounts provided by the trustees on Schedule B. Under "QDOT No." enter the EIN of the appropriate trust.
+When a designated filer is filing Form 706-QDT for more than one trust, use Schedule A to summarize the Schedule B amounts provided by the trustees.
+Under "EIN of QDOT" enter the EIN of the appropriate trust.
 If the trustee is filing the return, simply transfer the totals from Schedule B to the corresponding "Total" lines on Schedule A.